Folacin-800 Side Effects

 1. Cerner Multum, Inc. "Australian Product Information."
 O 0

 2. Cerner Multum, Inc. "UK Summary of Product Characteristics."
 O 0

 3. "Product Information.
 Folic Acid (folic acid)."
 Method Pharmaceuticals, LLC, Arlington, TX.

-Not all side effects for Folacin-800 may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Folacin-800 may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Folacin-800 (folic acid)

 - During Pregnancy

 - En Español

 - 0 Reviews – Add your own review/rating